Jermov/Web-Design-Challenge/README.md

   ![Images/landingResize.png](Images/landingResize.png)

-## Before You Begin

-1. Create a new repository for this project called `Web-Design-Challenge`. **Do not add this homework to an existing repository**.

-2. Clone the new repository to your computer.

-3. Inside your local Git repository, add your HTML files along with three folders; `assets`, `Resources` and `visualizations`.

-  * Include an `index.html` file in the main folder, which you will edit later and should be the landing page that a user first encounters when viewing your submission.

-  * Inside the `assets` folder, create two more folders: `css` and `images`, which you will use to store your CSS and image assets, respectively.

-  * The `Resources` folder should contain the CSV file with the data you are using for this website.
-The `visualizations` folder will contain the HTML pages that display your visualizations.

-4. Push the changes from Steps 1 through 3 to GitHub.

-5. Deploy to GitHub Pages.

 ## Instructions

 For this homework assignment, you'll create a website by using visualizations that were created in your Python-APIs homework, or you can use the [weather data](Resources/cities.csv) provided.